BEComTweaks/docs/README.md

 - crafting-tweaks
 	- [x] Make Credits Footer use white text
  	- [x] fix crafting tweaks not showing pack icons

-<sub>This will be done unless DrAV does update [becomtweaks.net](https://becomtweaks.net) to allow others to contribute.
-If it happens, all repositories here will be archived</sub>

 [Back to main website](https://becomtweaks.github.io)